Syukkic/MTB_Summary_Generator/README.md

-A tool auto-generates multiple pivottables and moves all into one sheet.
+A tool auto-generates multiple pivot tables and moves all into one sheet.